 7:00 PM: Back to CBD

-I got another Uber back to the city.
-I probably should’ve gone out to explore more, but I was totally exhausted at this point (I had been up since 3 am to be fair).
-I did hit up the bar in the Space Hotel and enjoyed a couple drinks there before returning to my room for bed!
+I got another Uber back to the city, and while I probably should’ve gone out to explore more, I was totally exhausted at this point (had been up since 3 am to be fair).
+I did hit up the bar in the Space Hotel and enjoyed a couple of drinks there before returning to my room for bed!